 Set up an Interlibrary Loan (ILLiad) account so you can request materials UD doesn't own?

-This guide is created by Melissa Randall & Marjie Lorica, and licensed by University of Dallas William A. Blakley Library under a Creative Commons Attribution-Noncommercial 3.0 United States License.
+This guide is created by Melissa Randall & Marjie Lorica, and licensed by University of Dallas Cowan-Blakley Memorial Library under a Creative Commons Attribution-Noncommercial 3.0 United States License.